Code-Beaker/whatfont-web/README.md

     - [Languages](#languages)
     - [Others](#others)

-## What is WhatFont?
+## What Can It Do?

-It is a browser extension for Chrome and Firefox or browsers based on these.
-It is an extremely useful extension for web-developers to find what font is used on a website.
-It is created by Chengyin Liu
+This extension will let you inspect the fonts used on a website.
+Not just that,
+- `font-weight` or thickness of the font
+- `font-size` or size of the font
+- `font-style` (italic, oblique, normal, etc.)

 ### Download for Chrome